This course will prepare you to be a successful teacher of secondary school geography.

 On successfully completion of this course you will be recommended for Qualified Teacher Status (QTS), which is awarded by the Department for Education (DfE).

 In its most recent evaluation, the Office for Standards in Education (Ofsted) awarded our PGCE programme a Grade 2: Good.

 You'll be taught by experienced practitioners, with recent or current experience of working in classrooms.

 The York PGCE is designed to ensure that your study at the University and your practical experience in schools work together to help you develop the theoretical knowledge and practical skills you need to be a successful teacher.

 Throughout the course, you’ll develop and consolidate your understanding of what constitutes effective teaching.

 You’ll spend two thirds of your learning time in school settings, with the rest of your time spent at the University receiving training.
 While on placement, you'll receive ongoing, regular support from your tutors when they visit you in school to observe you teach and help you reflect on your developing practice.

 This course is worth 60 Masters-level credits, which you can put towards a Masters degree through Accreditation of Prior Credited Learning (APCL).

-Over the course of your two main placements you’ll have the opportunity to work with different age groups (including gaining some post-16 experience), with different abilities and with students of varying dispositions.
+Over the course of your two secondary teaching placements you’ll have the opportunity to work with different age groups (including gaining some post-16 experience), with different abilities and with students of varying dispositions.
 You’ll work in different types of schools and subject departments.